Nepal : Mechanized Irrigation Innovation Project

-The project will provide long-term sustainable solutions to increase year-round access to irrigation water in the Terai by constructing a large-scale network of tube wells with dedicated electricity distribution networks.
-The management, operations, and maintenance (MOM) of the tube well irrigation schemes will be contracted to a third-party operator, tentatively under a design-build-operate (DBO) modality.
-On-demand irrigation services will be provided to the farmers by the MOM operator against payment through prepaid irrigation systems.
-Contracting the design, construction, and operation for a period of about 15 years to private sector will provide an incentive for the contractor to design and construct quality and sustainable infrastructure.
-The project will also provide specific institutional and capacity development support for the water users to develop self-sustained and long-term crop intensification and diversification, and market support services.
+The project will provide long-term sustainable solutions to increase year-round access to irrigation water in about 22,400 hectares (ha) of two districts of Madhesh Province in the Terai by constructing a large-scale network of about 500 tube wells with dedicated electricity distribution networks.
+The management, operation, and maintenance (MOM) of the tube well irrigation schemes will be contracted to a third-party operator, using a design-build-operate (DBO) contracting modality.
+On-demand irrigation services will be provided to about 22,000 farm households using a prepaid irrigation system.

 Request for information